Director of Creative Services

 University Communications is involved in one of three ways with the creation of publications and collateral.

 For publications and collateral related to “primary external audiences,” University Communications offers a complete creative and production package.
-The process begins with a marketing strategy meeting to discuss audience, message, intent, due date, etc. Working backwards from the intended delivery date, University Communications suggests the following time lines:
+The process begins with a marketing strategy meeting to discuss audience, message, intent, due date, etc. Working backward from the intended delivery date, University Communications suggests the following timelines:

 University Communications is also involved in a collaborative partnership on those publications that are not for “primary external” audiences.
 The extent to which University Communications is involved in the creation and/or production is decided on a case-by-case, or publication-by-publication, basis.
-Consult Tim Inman, Jill Allardyce or Craig Snook to determine the extent to which University Communications will be involved.
+Schedule a consultation with Jill to determine the extent to which University Communications will be involved.

 Publications (even those for external audiences) consisting of text, charts, tables and graphs can be readily produced by the respective division, department or college; however, University Communications serves as a creative consultant and can design covers for these types of publications.